mathspp/mathspp/pages/rndurl/01.workshops/introduction-to-latex/item.en.md

-# Intro to LaTeX

-This is some crazy text about the workshop.
+---
+title: "Introduction to LaTeX"
+---

+A gentle introduction to the LaTeX typesetting system, where the participants learn all they need to start writing beautiful scientific documents.

 ===

-Some MORE text.
+# Introduction to LaTeX

+This is one of the more popular workshops I lead.